 Hair Straightener Facts and Evolution:

-A hairstyling technique, hair straightening has been around from the 1890s and if claims are to be believed it was even used in ancient Egypt.
-The best part about this process is that by flattening your locks while atoning for their flatness with a straightener you can get them looking uniformed and sleek without all of those pesky flyaways or frizziness!
+A hairstyling technique, hair straightening has been around from the 1890s, and if claims are to be believed it was even used in ancient Egypt.
+The best part about this process is that by flattening your locks while atoning for their flatness with a straightener you can get them looking uniform and sleek without all of those pesky flyaways or frizziness!

 Straight hair is the perfect hairstyle for those who want to make their look more clean and neat, but find that they have naturally curly or wavy locks.
 Not only does it help with frizziness (which can be an issue when you’re trying not put too much product in), straightening also helps give a good shape so there are no bumps along your part line!
 If this sounds like something up your alley then maybe using a flat iron every other day might just do wonders